Portland State University Budget Cuts

 Oregon’s third-largest public university by enrollment has run back-to-back budget deficits for several years, driven by three compounding pressures:

-- A decade-long drop in student headcount, part of a broader pattern of declining college enrollment reshaping public universities nationwide
+• A 23 % decline in student headcount since 2019, part of a broader pattern of declining college enrollment reshaping public universities nationwide.

 The move also reflects a hard lesson learned.
 An independent arbitrator ruled in early 2026 that PSU had improperly laid off faculty during the 2024–25 school year without following correct contractual procedures, forcing reinstatements.